-Department of Chemistry Arts, Sciences and Engineering School of Arts and Sciences OR Edmu Department of Mechanical Engineering Arts, Sciences and Engineering und A. Hajim School of Engineering and Applied Sciences
+OR Department of Mechanical Engineering Department of Chemistry Arts, Sciences and Engineering Arts, Sciences and Engineering Edmund A. Hajim School of Engineering and Applied Sciences School of Arts and Sciences OR Health Practice Research Department of Music Theory Education Business Administration Warner School of Education Eastman School of Music School of Nursing Simon School of Business OR Department of Biochemistry and Biophysics Program in Neuroscience School of Medicine and Dentistry School of Medicine and Dentistry University of Rochester Rochester, New York

-OR

-th Practice Research chool of Nursing Education Warner School of Education Business Administration Simon School of Business

-OR

-Department of Biochemistry and Biophysics School of Medicine and Dentistry Program in Neuroscience School of Medicine and Dentistry

-University of Rochester

-Rochester, New York

-2017 (or year of degree conferral)
+2022 (or year of degree conferral)

-Notes: No page number is printe d on the title name aut it is counted as page ":"

-Notes: No page number is printed on the title page but it is counted as page "i".
+Notes: No page number is printed on the title page, but it is counted as page "i".
 Primary advisor or co-advisors are listed, not the entire committee.
 Preface the advisor(s') name(s) with the word Professor Department name is listed if program arises from one department.
 Program name is listed if different from department name or crosses departments.
 School or schools are listed.

+Example of

-Example of Table of Contents
+Table of Contents